 In traditional Chinese medicine, magnolia bark, known as “houpu o hou po” is used to treat rheumatic problems, diarrhea, cough, asthma, and menopause symptoms.

-Magnolia essential oil is used to find love for yourself and to relax.
+Its essential oil is used to find love for yourself and to relax.
 We can spread it when we feel the need to quell emotional confusion and make balanced decisions.
-According to tradition, putting a handful of dry magnolia leaves under the mattress guarantees a happy marriage.
+According to tradition, putting a handful of dry leaves under the mattress guarantees a happy marriage.

 In magic, you can use it to cast spells to strengthen passion, loyalty, luck, attract love, protect sentimental unions, promote emotional balance.